 They even have sinks that fit over your existing countertops, which is what we did.
 If that’s what you need, we documented how to install a drop-in Sinkology farmhouse sink in this post.

 Amazon is an excellent place to find affordable sinks.
 We’ve purchased three sinks for our bathrooms now from Amazon and been so happy with them!
 Also check Overstock or discount hardware stores like Menard’s.

 Then we replaced our old faucet with a new black pull-down faucet, also from Amazon, for $105.
 We purchased the matching deck plate for $15 and the soap dispenser for $20.
 Again, Amazon and Overstock are great options for affordable faucets.

 Since writing this post, we’ve replaced the cast iron sink with a Sinkology farmhouse sink.
 You can read about that process here!

-Our countertops were old and stained white Formica.
-I was thrilled to have the chance to work with the company Instant Granite to redo our countertops and they provided the material free of charge.
-But had we purchased it, it would’ve only cost about $95!
+For us, our countertops were old and stained white Formica.
+With our first round of renovations on our kitchen, I worked with a company called Instant Granite to redo our countertops.
+They provided the material free of charge, but had we purchased it, it would’ve only cost about $95!

 It was a vinyl sticker that adhered to the countertop.
 It was fairly easy to install and is great if you need a temporary solution.
 You can purchase Instant Granite on Amazon.
 We went with the marble look and it lasted us about two years.